rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Thus the nautical references and why k8s experts are called "captain" and why associated products have nautical themes, such as "helm".

+Kops for AWS (at https://github.com/kubernetes/kops) enables multi-master, multi-AZ cluster setup and management of multiple instance groups.
+See <a target="_blank" title="Oct 27, 2017 by Tristan Colgate-McFarlane" href="https://medium.com/qubit-engineering/kubernetes-up-integrated-authentication-5d2c908c2810">
+"How Qubit built its production ready Kubernetes (k8s) environments"</a>